 50 % of businesses in the EU have suffered a cyber-attack and the projected growth of cybercrime is now higher than that of the internet.

 Europe has taken important steps to ensure cybersecurity and increase trust in digital technologies.
 An EU Cybersecurity Strategy was adopted in 2013.
 The first Union legislative act on cybersecurity, the Directive on Security of Network and Information Systems (NIS Directive), was adopted in July 2016.
-This put in place the necessary structures for strategic and operational cooperation between Member States and for making networks and information systems of critical infrastructures more resilient.
+This put in place the necessary structures for strategic and operational cooperation between Member States and for making networks and information systems within the EU more resilient.

 With the threat landscape so significantly changed since 2013 the EU Cybersecurity Strategy needs to be reviewed.
 An evaluation is currently ongoing to assess its effectiveness and to identify gaps in EU action.
 This will feed into an integrated and forward-looking review to determine how the EU can bring added value in terms of prevention and resilience, response, deterrence, crisis management and the EU's role at global level in fostering cybersecurity.